 Overview: In the 17 years since the original Horizons plan was first adopted, the Greenville community has made tremendous progress in merging the City's long-range planning vision with its short-to-mid-range planning policies.
-One of the most important planning policy tools is the zoning code, which preceded the Horizons plan by several decades.
-Some discrepancies [see definition below19] between the current zoning map and the Future Land Use Plan Map still exist today.
+One of the most important planning policy tools is the zoning code, which preceded the Horizons plan by over 40 years.
+Some discrepancies [see definition below22] between the current zoning map and the Future Land Use Plan Map still exist today.
 When and where possible, these discrepancies should be addressed; however, analysis indicates that zoning/land use plan discrepancies are rare.

-As of fall 2009, the City of Greenville's tota extends over 42,652.06 acres (or 66.64 squa only 308.10 acres, or 0.72 percent of that inconsistent with the Land Use Plan.
-These parcels on which the current allowable zonir Land Use Plan [see: Table IX below].
-More currently zoned either CDF (8 parcels) or IU total parcels zoned R6 that are inconsistent multiple larger parcels, including a 58.57 a currently zoned R6, which consist of 122.2 one-third of all acreage within the city that is Use Plan.
+As of fall 2009, the City of Greenville's total zoning (or planning) jurisdiction extends over 42,652.06 acres (or 66.64 square miles).
+Analysis indicates that only 308.10 acres, or 0.72 percent of that entire zoning jurisdiction, are inconsistent with the Land Use Plan.
+These discrepancies consist of 43 total parcels on which the current allowable zoning is inconsistent with the Future Land Use Plan [see: Table IX below].
+More than half of those parcels are currently zoned either CDF (8 parcels) or IU (14 parcels).
+However, the five total parcels zoned R6 that are inconsistent with the Land Use Plan include multiple larger parcels, including a 58.57 acre parcel.
+As a result, parcels currently zoned R6, which consist of 122.21 total acres, make up more than one-third of all acreage within the city that is inconsistent with the Future Land Use Plan.